kylecompare/FeatureSelection-KarstSpringLSTM/README.md

 This repository contains folders for Code, Data, Plots, Models, Results  and Additional Figures.

-Some raw data was colected manually fform the Northwest Florida Water Management District online portal (https://nwfwmd.aquaticinformatics.net/) and the Florida Climate Center (https://climatecenter.fsu.edu/climate-data-access-tools/downloadable-data), and this has been noted in the code when appropriate.
+Some raw data was collected manually frm the Northwest Florida Water Management District online portal (https://nwfwmd.aquaticinformatics.net/) and the Florida Climate Center (https://climatecenter.fsu.edu/climate-data-access-tools/downloadable-data), and this has been noted in the code when appropriate.
 USGS data of Wakulla Spring was downloaded within the notebook.
 Both raw and processed data can be found in the data folder.

-Code is organized in 4 Juptyer notebooks
+Code is organized in 4 Jupyter Notebooks
 1. Data processing
 2. Hyperparameter tuning for each of the neural networks
 3. Training the neural networks under the tuned parameters and saving the network weights and simulation results